 Chiropractic adjustments for newborns differ significantly from those performed on adults.
-Often the chiropractor will use light fingertip pressure on the baby’s back or neck, while other times they may choose to use a hand held instrument to adjust the baby’s spine.
+Often the chiropractor will use light fingertip pressure on the baby’s back or neck.
 Chiropractors sometimes also lightly massage the muscles on either side of the baby’s spine and other relevant areas of the body.
 Infant adjustments are very gentle, and typically a baby will be soothed by an adjustment, or even sleep through the process!

-It is important to note that 65 percent of neurological development (i.e. development of the brain and nervous system) occurs in your child’s first year.
-It is therefore imperative to ensure your baby has every opportunity to maximize his or her nerve function during this critical period. —Jeanne Ohm, D.C.
+It is important to note that 65 percent of neurological development (i.e., development of the brain and nervous system) occurs in your child’s first year.
+It is therefore imperative to ensure your baby has every opportunity to maximize his or her nerve function during this critical period.